10 Useful Malayalam Words To Learn Before Traveling To Kerala

 When traveling to Kerala for vacation, booking a tour package is not enough for smooth sailing.
 You have to do a lot of research to find what will work best for you.

-In Kerala, many locals are not well-versed in English and Hindi and this often results in a communication problem.
-That is why you must learn a few words in the regional language – Malayalam.
+In Kerala, many locals are not well-versed in English and Hindi, which often results in communication problems.
+You must learn a few words in the regional language – Malayalam.
 You can get a reliable online tutor to help you go through this training session.

 After all, it’s all about doing as the locals do.
 Here’s a list of few Malayalam words every tourist must know when traveling to Kerala.
 These tips will make sure that you have a comfortable stay in Kerala.

-10 Useful Malayalam Words And Phrases To Learn Before Traveling To Kerala
+Useful Malayalam Words To Learn Before Traveling To Kerala

 1. Namaskaram

 One of the foremost words to learn in any language is the word used to greet others.
-In Malayalam you say “namaskaram” whenever you meet someone, it means “hello”.
+In Malayalam, you say “namaskaram” whenever you meet someone.
+It means “hello” in the Kerala language.

 It is also crucial to know the meaning of this word while traveling to Kerala.
 “Sukhamaano?” is Malayalam for “how are you?”
 So, to know how someone is doing, say Sukhamaano?